Daniel Naroditsky: Chess career

 In December 2024, Naroditsky tied for first place in the Swiss portion of the 2024 World Blitz Chess Championship with a score of 9½/13 and performance rating of 2749, finishing 9th place on tiebreaks but failing to advance to the 8-player knockout stage.
 In August 2025, Naroditsky won the U.S. National Blitz Championship with a score of 14/14.

 By FIDE ratings, Naroditsky was consistently ranked in the top 200 in the World and top 15 in the U.S. in Classical, top 75 in Rapid, and top 25 in Blitz.
+He reached his peak Fide classical rating of 2647 in May 2017.
 In August 2024, Naroditsky crossed 2700 FIDE Blitz rating for the first time.
 At the time of his death, his FIDE blitz rating was 2705, ranking No. 23 in the world.

 Naroditsky played online chess on Chess.com under the handle DanielNaroditsky, and on Lichess under the handle RebeccaHarris.
 He frequently ranked at the top of both websites' leaderboards in Blitz and Bullet.
 His peak bullet rating on Chess.com was 3553, and his peak bullet rating on Lichess.org was 3326.
 Naroditsky regularly participated in the Chess.com Bullet and Hyperbullet Championships.
 He finished in 3rd place in the inaugural Bullet Championship in 2022, and again in 2024 and 2025.
 He was runner-up in the Hyperbullet Championship in both of the first two editions in 2024 and 2025.
 Naroditsky also regularly participated in the weekly Bullet Brawl arena tournaments on Chess.com, winning 32 times.

 Writing and other activities

 At 14 years old, Naroditsky published the book Mastering Positional Chess in 2010, becoming one of the youngest authors of a chess book.
 His second book, Mastering Complex Endgames, was released in 2012.
-He wrote The Practical Endgame, a column in Chess Life Magazine from 2014 to 2020.
+He wrote The Practical Endgame, a column in Chess Life Magazine, from 2014 to 2020.
 In 2022, he wrote a series of 19 columns featuring interactive chess puzzles based on historical games for The New York Times.

 In 2020, Naroditsky moved to Charlotte, North Carolina.
 From 2020 to 2025, he was the Grandmaster-in-Residence of the Charlotte Chess Center.

 Naroditsky was an active content creator on YouTube and Twitch, where he had over 494,000 subscribers and 340,000 followers, respectively, at the time of his death.
 He was well known for his educational chess content.
 Naroditsky was a frequent commentator for top-level Chess.com events, and was named their lead commentator in 2021.
 He was highly regarded as a commentator for being insightful and entertaining, and his ability to make puns.
 He regularly commentated alongside fellow American Grandmaster Robert Hess, and the two have been referred to as a "commentary dream team".